9aia/manto/docs/overview.md

 ## Next Steps

-Now that you understand Manto's core concepts, learn about the [File Structure](./file-structure.md) to see how to organize your configuration files.
+Now that you understand Manto's core concepts, learn about the [File Structure](./explanations/file-system.md) to understand why Manto uses the file system it does.